 Dr. George B. Bartley

-George B. Bartley, M.D. the 12th ophthalmologist to serve as Chief Executive Officer of the American Board of Ophthalmology, the nation’s first specialty certification board.
+George B. Bartley, M.D., is the 12th ophthalmologist to serve as Chief Executive Officer of the American Board of Ophthalmology--the nation’s first medical specialty certification board.
 Dr. Bartley is the Louis and Evelyn Krueger Professor of Ophthalmology at the Mayo Clinic and Chief Executive Officer Emeritus of Mayo Clinic in Florida.

 During Dr. Bartley’s term as CEO, Mayo Clinic Florida built a state-of-the-art hospital, doubled extramural funding for research, significantly exceeded fundraising targets, and achieved the highest patient satisfaction scores of any Mayo site.
 Additionally, he served as Vice President for Quality for Mayo Clinic nationwide.
 Non-medical activities included membership on the Florida Council of 100, an advisory body appointed by Governor Jeb Bush of 100 business leaders.

 Dr. Bartley resumed his surgical practice at Mayo Clinic Rochester in 2009.
 The author or coauthor of more than 250 publications, Bartley’s most notable works are his thesis for the American Ophthalmological Society on the epidemiology of Graves’ ophthalmopathy and his thesis for the American Society of Ophthalmic Plastic and Reconstructive Surgery on lacrimal drainage obstruction.
 His writings have ranged from baseball to gardening to the blindness of the poet John Milton to the ideas of the philosopher Francis Bacon.